Social issues and marketing: why brands want to cause controversy

 Last year in September, Nike launched their Dream Crazy campaign with American athlete Colin Kaepernick as the face of the campaign.
 Kaepernick is famous for his activism, notably, for taking a knee before the NFL games during the American national anthem to protest police violence against black people.
 He was featured in the video commercial and on posters.

 There was an immediate backlash against Nike upon the release of the campaign - Kaepernick is an extremely controversial figure and some people felt that Nike shouldn't have supported him.
 The number of Nike mentions reached the 2 million mark on September 6, with the negative sentiment prevailing.
+Have a look at the marketing report below.

 First the @NFL forces me to choose between my favorite sport and my country.
 I chose country.
 Then @Nike forces me to choose between my favorite shoes and my country.
 Since when did the American Flag and the National Anthem become offensive? pic.twitter.com/4CVQdTHUH4— Sean Clancy (@sclancy79) September 3, 2018

 This situation looks like a marketer's nightmare!
 However, that's exactly what they wanted.
 The campaign went viral, was covered in major publications for a long period of time (since everyone wanted to talk about the boycott) and generated a crazy amount of publicity for the brand.
-Bloomberg reported that just 10 days after the campaign launch, Nike reached its all-time high on the stock market and made 6 billion dollars.
+Bloomberg reported that just 10 days after the campaign launch, Nike reached its all-time high on the stock markets and made 6 billion dollars.
 And that's not even mentioning the long-lasting effect of seeing Nike's brand name everywhere for a week.

 Gillette: The Best Men Can Be